debops/debops/README.md

 * Create a random keyfile or use an already existing keyfile.
 * Manage `/etc/crypttab` and `/etc/fstab` and mount point directories.
 * Create a LUKS header backup and store it on the Ansible controller.
-* Decrypt and mount a encrypted filesystem and never store any key material on persistent storage on the remote system.
+* Decrypt and mount an encrypted filesystem and never store any key material on persistent storage on the remote system.
 You might need to take care of your Swap space yourself for this!